Rajpratik71/zfs_wiki/Debian-Stretch-Root-on-ZFS.md

 With ZFS, it is not normally necessary to use a mount command (either `mount` or `zfs mount`).
 This situation is an exception because of `canmount=noauto`.

 3.3  Create datasets:

-The primary goal of this dataset layout is to separate the OS from user data.
-This allows the root filesystem to be rolled back without rolling back user data such as logs (in `/var/log`).
-This will be especially important if/when a `beadm` or similar utility is integrated.
-The `com.sun.auto-snapshot` setting is used by some ZFS snapshot utilities to exclude transient data.

     # zfs create                                 rpool/home
     # zfs create -o mountpoint=/root             rpool/home/root